alanmellorbjss/go-concurrency-conundrums/README.md

 - Each goroutine may be interrupted by the Go Scheduler at any time
 - The value of `i` is not corrupted when goroutine C interruts goroutine A

-:question: How does that work?
+- :question: How does that work?
 Why is `i` not corrupted?

 ### The scheduler takes snapshots of local variables and current instruction

 Goroutines can be paused and resumed by the Go Scheduler.
 What the above code shows is that a _snapshot_ of local variables and the currently executing program instructions are preserved for every goroutine.
 When the Go Scheduler resumes execution, it restores that snashot.

-> THere is not one single copy of local variable `i` in this code: _there is one per goroutine_
+> There is not one single copy of local variable `i` in this code: _there is one per goroutine_

 This messes with our mental model of how code executes when there is no concurrency.
 But it makes using concurrency easier, once you get used to it.